tvwenger/bayes_spec/README.md

 `bayes_spec` can also use MCMC to sample the posterior distribution.
 MCMC sampling tends to be much slower but also more accurate.
 Draw posterior samples using MCMC via `model.sample()`.

+## Posterior Sampling: SMC

+Finally, `bayes_spec` implements Sequential Monte Carlo (SMC) sampling via `model.sample_smc()`.
+SMC can significantly improve performance for degenerate models with multi-modal posterior distributions.

 ## Posterior Clustering: Gaussian Mixture Models

-Assuming that we have drawn posterior samples via MCMC using multiple independent Markov chains, then it is possible that each chain disagrees on the order of clouds.
+Assuming that we have drawn posterior samples via MCMC or SMC using multiple independent Markov chains, then it is possible that each chain disagrees on the order of clouds.
 This is known as the labeling degeneracy.
 For some models (e.g., optically thin radiative transfer), the order of clouds along the line-of-sight is arbitrary so each chain may converge to a different label order.

 It is also possible that the model solution is degenerate, the posterior distribution is strongly multi-modal, and each chain converges to different, unique solutions.